 We give kids confidence

-The cleft and craniofacial clinic at Children’s Hospitals and Clinics of Minnesota is one of the premier programs in the region dedicated exclusively to diagnosing and treating cleft and craniofacial disorders in babies, children, adolescents and young adults.
+The cleft and craniofacial clinic at Children’s Minnesota is one of the premier programs in the region dedicated exclusively to diagnosing and treating cleft and craniofacial disorders in babies, children, adolescents and young adults.

 Our specialists are among the most experienced pediatric craniofacial experts in the state and treat a wide range of conditions, from cleft lips to abnormal head shapes, using state-of-the-art technologies for 21st century care.